Westlake

 Westlake has shown very soft population growth performance across periods assessed by AreaSearch

-Westlake's population was around 4,524 as of November 2025, reflecting an increase of 80 people since the 2021 Census.
-The 2021 Census reported a population of 4,444 people in Westlake.
-This increase is inferred from the estimated resident population of 4,524 from the ABS as of June 2024 and address validation since the Census date.
-This population level equates to a density ratio of 2,381 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Westlake's growth rate of 1.8% since census positions it within 1.1 percentage points of the SA3 area (2.9%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 57.0% of overall population gains during recent periods, driving primary population growth in the area.
+Westlake's population was approximately 4,524 as of February 2026.
+This figure reflects an increase of 80 people since the 2021 Census, which recorded a population of 4,444.
+The growth is inferred from ABS estimates and address validation between the Census date and June 2024.
+Westlake's population density was around 2,381 persons per square kilometer as of February 2026, placing it in the upper quartile compared to national locations assessed by AreaSearch.
+Between 2021 and February 2026, Westlake's population grew by 1.8%, which is within 1.3 percentage points of the SA3 area's growth rate of 3.1%.
+Overseas migration contributed approximately 57.0% of overall population gains during recent periods in Westlake.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort.
-Considering projected demographic shifts, Westlake's population is expected to decline by 357 persons by 2041 according to this methodology.
-However, specific age cohorts are anticipated to grow, led by the 75 to 84 age group, which is projected to increase by 193 people over this period.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+According to projections, Westlake's population is expected to decline by 357 persons by 2041.
+However, specific age cohorts are anticipated to grow during this period, notably the 75 to 84 age group, which is projected to increase by 193 people.

 Frequently Asked Questions - Population